fxadecimal/MicroHEAT/README.md

 ## Future Work

 - Exponential step function for the heating system
-  - Switches on and comes up to temperaute
+  - Switches on and comes up to temperature